supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

  1. Select **Create**.

 1. Wait a few minutes and then select **Refresh** to see the new data collection rule listed.

-### Task 4: Preparing the Microsoft 365 Defender workspace

-1. On the **Microsoft 365 Defender** portal, from the navigation menu, select **Settings** from the left.

-1. On the **Settings** page select **Microsoft 365 Defender**.
-You are going to see an image of a coffee mug and a message that reads: *Hang on!
-We're preparing new spaces for your data and connecting them.*.
-It will take several minutes to finish, so leave the page open but make sure it finishes since it is required for the next Lab.

-    >**Note:** If you get the error message "We didn't plan it will fail, but something went wrong." retry the step later or do it before the next Lab.

-1. When the new space completes successfully, you are going to see the Microsoft 365 Defender settings for Account, Email notifications, Preview features and Streaming API.

 ### Task 5: Onboard Microsoft Defender for Endpoint Device